 Biographies of the Justices

-Deputy President of The Supreme Court, The Right Hon Lord Reed
+President of the Supreme Court, The Right Hon Lord Reed of Allermuir

-Robert John Reed, Lord Reed became Deputy President of The Supreme Court on 7 June 2018.
-He was appointed as a Justice of The Supreme Court in February 2012.
+Prior to his appointment as President, Lord Reed previously served as Deputy President of the Supreme Court from 7 June 2018 and was originally appointed as a Justice on 6 February 2012.